 In The Killing, the heist of a horse racetrack is perfectly planned and executed.
 In the end, karma visits Johnny Clay when he is mere minutes away from escape.
 While waiting for the plane, a dog runs onto the tarmac and the driver of the luggage cart swerves.
 Johnny’s suitcase falls and $2 million in cash gets sent flying in every direction.

 There is a lot more to explore with poetic irony, including examples from movies and TV.
 Check out our article on poetic irony below.

-In some cases, the unreliable narrator may simply be lying to the audience or they may have convinced themselves of a faulty truth.
+In some cases, the unreliable narrator may simply be lying to the audience; or they may have convinced themselves of a faulty truth.
 Either way, when the entire story is built around this ignorance or deception, you get structural irony.

 If you want to use structural irony in your own screenplay, consider using an unreliable narrator like Tyler Durden from Fight Club.
 There is a lot more to explore with structural irony, including examples from movies and TV.

 Historical irony is our final subtype of situational irony.
 As the name suggests, it has more to do with actual history than fiction but can still be used for deep and profound reasons in your storytelling.